 The holidays can be a complicated time for children of divorce.
 This season can be stressful for everyone, but families with divorced parents often face a specific set of challenges.
 Regardless of your situation, the winter festivities should be a time to come together and spend quality time with your family.
-If you are a divorced parent hoping to have a stress-free holiday season this year, keep these seven pro-tips in mind.
+If you are navigating holidays as divorced parents this year – and you’re hoping to reduce your stress levels this holiday season – keep these seven pro-tips in mind.

 One common solution for navigating the holidays as divorced parents is to come up with an alternating plan that balances out over the years.
-In other words, what parent A gets on year, parent B gets the next year and vice versa.
+In other words, what Parent A gets one year, Parent B gets the next year and vice versa.
 This helps both parties compromise and feel like they have an equal arrangement.
 It is a good idea to have this plan in writing and get it signed by a court so both parents will stick to it for the long term.

 Having an open and honest discussion about parenting plans over the holidays can be difficult.
 If both divorced parents are having a hard time having a productive conversation, it can be helpful to work with a neutral child-focused mediator, family therapist, or child specialist.
 Having a neutral person as part of this conversation can help keep it on track, and also provide insight and strategies for solutions that may not have occurred to both parents.